mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2014"
 	%} </li>

-    - Including this paper here because it provides (figure 11) a clear example of the strong influence of the clock model on divergence-time estimates.
+    <p style="color:orange"> Including this paper here because it provides (figure 11) a clear example of the strong influence of the clock model on divergence-time estimates. </p>

 <li> {% include citation.html
 		authors = "Sauquet, Hervé, Santiago Ramírez-Barahona, and Susana Magallón"